• Home

 More Wreath Decor Ideas and Inspiration

-On a recent tour of local boutiques Laurie’s and Picket Fences, I gathered plenty of inspiration for my spring wreath makeover.
-Here’s a look at some of my faves of the season.
-I hope you enjoy making a springtime wreath of your very own!
+Here’s a look at more of my DIY wreaths throughout the years.
+I hope you enjoy making a handmade wreath of your very own!

 Please support this site by sharing!